divio/aldryn-common/README.md

 # Aldryn Common

-Aldryn Common is a library of helpful utilities for packages in the [Aldryn](http://aldryn.com) ecosystem.
+Aldryn Common is a library of helpful utilities for packages in the [Aldryn](http://aldryn.com) ecosystem, and is also aimed at developers of [django CMS](http://django-cms.org) projects.

 It's installed by default in your Aldryn project - you don't need to do anything to install it - and numerous other Addons will make use of the tools it provides.
 Feel free to make use of them in your own projects.